ihouwat/pygame-learning/same_again_game/scratchpad.md

 		- DONE need to add a language dict to toggle languages
 		- DONE refactor audioplayer to load spoken words and cache
 		- configure volume settings so we can hear voice over the music
+		- create a shapes config where the sound is the color of the shape, and apply it to the appropriate puzzle.
+Need to figure out an elegant way of doing it.

 - tidying up:
 	- DONE Bug fixes